-Each student will be assigned a locker on the first day of school.
-All students are expected to use their assigned locker and take responsibility for its contents, no locker sharing.
+Students may request a locker form the front office staff.
+Students with lockers are expected to use their assigned locker and take responsibility for its contents, no locker sharing.
 You should remember that these lockers are on loan to you for the school year, and they still remain the property of the Licking Heights Board of Education.
 At any time the school may have the lockers checked for the purpose of cleanliness as well as law and order.
 There should be no expectation of privacy.

 To protect your property, you should never give your combination to anyone, and you should keep the locker locked at all times.
 There is to be no locker sharing.
 The school cannot assume responsibility for the theft or loss of belongings from lockers.
+All backpacks and phones are to remain in the locker throughout the school day and may not be carried from class to class.